 My ketogenic journey

-I’m personally at the beginning of embarking on a ketogenic diet to see for myself the benefits of drastically reducing glucose and switching to fat as fuel.
-I’m four weeks into my journey and feeling really great.
-As a nutritional therapist, I have been eating a very healthy diet for years with no sugar, no refined carbohydrates or processed foods.
+I’ve personally been dipping in and out of ketosis for quite a while, to maintain metabolic flexibility.
+As a nutritional therapist, I have been eating a very healthy diet for many years with no sugar, no refined carbohydrates or processed foods.
 I do however enjoy good wine (my only sugar craving!).
-Since going ketogenic, my cravings for wine have completely disappeared.
-Literally just vanished.
+One thing I notice when I’m in ketosis is that my cravings for wine completely disappear.
+Literally just vanish!

-My energy, sleep, moods, hormone balance etc were already pretty good as I live a healthy, mindful and non-toxic lifestyle, however since switching to ketosis I’ve noticed my energy levels have soared, my moods are more stable, I’ve better motivation and concentration, and my sleep is deeper than it’s been in years!
-And I have no cravings for wine, and as a result my “wine muffin top” is melting away.
+My energy, sleep, moods, hormone balance etc were already pretty good as I live a healthy, mindful and non-toxic lifestyle, however when I switch over to ketosis I notice my energy levels soar, my moods are more stable, I’ve better motivation and concentration, and my sleep gets much deeper and more restorative.
 Amazing!

 To your good health,